United Against Nuclear Iran

-United Against Nuclear Iran (UANI) is a bi-partisan, non-profit advocacy organization in the United States.
+United Against Nuclear Iran (UANI) is a bipartisan, non-profit advocacy organization based in the United States.
 Its stated objective is to "prevent Iran from fulfilling its ambition to become a regional super-power possessing nuclear weapons."
 Along with other advocacy campaigns, the organization leads efforts to pressure companies to stop doing business with Iran as a means to halt the Iranian government's nuclear program and its alleged development of nuclear weapons.

-In 2014, the United States Department of Justice intervened in a private lawsuit filed against UANI and requested its dismissal on the ground that the continued litigation of the case would jeopardize US national security.
-The government's motion was granted by a federal judge in 2015, marking a rare expansion of the state secrets privilege into private civil litigation in which the government was not a party.

 Leadership

-The CEO of the UANI is Mark Wallace, who previously served as U.S. ambassador to the United Nations, representative for UN Management and Reform.
-Former United States Senator from Connecticut Joe Lieberman serves as the organization's chairman.
+Mark Wallace, who previously served as U.S. ambassador to the United Nations for UN Management and Reform, is founding CEO.
+Governor Jeb Bush has been chairman since August 2024.

+Former Democratic United States Senator from Connecticut Joe Lieberman served as the organization's chairman from 2015 until his death in 2024.